pattern

 alternativamente

-Ex: If the weather is unfavorable for outdoor activities , you alternatively explore indoor entertainment options .Si el clima es desfavorable para las actividades al aire libre, puedes **alternativamente** explorar opciones de entretenimiento en interiores.
+Ex: If the weather is unfavorable for outdoor activities , you can alternatively explore indoor entertainment options .Si el clima es desfavorable para las actividades al aire libre, puedes **alternativamente** explorar opciones de entretenimiento en interiores.

 appeal